🇮🇪COURTS

 Risk Radar

-• Missing reference to the original judgment may invalidate the order
+• Missing attachment of the original judgment

 Plain English